AIR FORCE GOOD CONDUCT MEDAL

 EFFECTIVE DATES

-The Air Force Good Conduct Medal was awarded for qualifying service from May 31, 1963 to February 6, 2006.
+The Air Force Good Conduct Medal has been awarded for qualifying service from May 31, 1963 to the present.

 When the 97th Air Force Uniform Board met on October 20, 2005, it recommended that the Air Force Good Conduct Medal be discontinued.
 Their reasoning was that since "good conduct" was the expected standard, there was no reason to reward it with a medal.
 When the recommendation was forwarded to the Chief of Staff of the Air Force, he gave his approval.
-Previously awarded Air Force Good Conduct Medals may continue to be worn as long as it is a matter of official record. to be worn
+Previously awarded Air Force Good Conduct Medals could continue to be worn as long as it was a matter of official record.

 CRITERIA